Civil War Defenses of Washington: Development of the "Fort Circle"

-As early as 1898, an interest in connecting the forts by a road was proposed.
+In 1898, an interest in connecting the forts by a road was proposed.
 Known as the Fort Drive, it would connect all the forts from the east of the city to the west.

 In 1919 the Commissioners of the District of Columbia pushed Congress to pass a bill to consolidate the aging forts into a "Fort Circle" system of parks that would ring the growing city of Washington.
 As envisioned by the Commissioners, the Fort Circle would be a green ring of parks outside the city, owned by the government, and connected by a "Fort Drive" road in order to allow Washington's citizens to easily escape the confines of the capital.
 However, the bill allowing for the purchase of the former forts, which had been turned back over to private ownership after the war, failed to pass both the House of Representatives and Senate.

 Despite that failure, in 1925 a similar bill passed both the House and Senate, which allowed for the creation of the National Capital Parks Commission (NCPC) to oversee the construction of a Fort Circle of parks similar to that proposed in 1919.
 The NCPC was authorized to begin purchasing land occupied by the old forts, much of which had been turned over to private ownership following the war.
 Records indicate that the site of Fort Stanton was purchased for a total of $56,000 in 1926.
 The duty of purchasing land and constructing the fort parks changed hands several times throughout the 1920s and 1930s, eventually culminating with the Department of the Interior and the National Park Service taking control of the project in the 1940s.